who-else-but-arjun/nutanix-workflow-orchestrator/DESIGN_DOCUMENT.md

-# FlowForge Design Document
+# Nutanix Workflow Orchestrator Design Document

 ## 1. Document Purpose

-FlowForge is a configuration-driven workflow orchestration engine for Nutanix-style infrastructure operations.
+Nutanix Workflow Orchestrator is a configuration-driven workflow orchestration engine for infrastructure operations.
 It accepts workflow definitions as JSON, validates them as directed acyclic graphs (DAGs), executes shell and REST task nodes through pluggable executors, tracks execution state, invokes compensation workflows after failures, and exposes the result through a React dashboard and the Temporal UI.

 This document explains: